 - Add farro and water to a pot on stovetop and bring to a boil.
 Once it is boiling, lower to a small simmer and add a lid to the pot.
 Cook for about 20 minutes until done (see note).
 Drain Farro and allow to cool.

 - While Farro is cooling, start preparing the vinaigrette dressing.
-In a bowl, mix together the olive oil, fresh squeezed lemon juice, chopped fresh basil & mint, and the garlic powder.
+In a bowl, whisk together the olive oil, fresh squeezed lemon juice, chopped fresh basil & mint, and the garlic powder.

-- Add cooled farro, tomatoes, and vinagrette dressing to a large bowl and give it a gentle stir to combine all ingredients.
+- Add cooled farro, tomatoes, cucumbers, onions, Kalamata olives, and vinagrette dressing to a large bowl and give it a gentle stir to combine all ingredients.
+Top with the feta cheese crumbles.